wso2-extensions/identity-outbound-auth-hypr/docs/config.md

 - A configured HYPR environment.
 - A HYPR user account and mobile app to use for testing.

 Note: Get the support from HYPR to configure a HYPR Application via the HYPR Control Center.
+You can also use the following [guide](configure_hypr.md) to help with your configurations.

 ## Setting up and installing the HYPR connector